 Travel to Westport via the beautiful Connemara region, located on the most western coastline of Europe, this region boasts breath-taking scenery.
 From here travel just South of Westport to visit Croagh Patrick.
 According to local legends, Saint Patrick spent 40 days and 40 nights at the summit of this mountain fasting.
 You may instead choose to travel North of Westport visiting Ireland’s largest Island, Achill.

-Achill islands is reached by a long road bridge, it has fantastic mountains, moorland, long sandy beaches and rugged sea cliffs.
-Before you leave Westport you may also wish to visit Westport House - Designed by the famous architects Richard Cassels and James Wyatt in the 18th century, Westport House is one of Irelands’ most historic homes open to the public.
+The Achill islands are reached by a long road bridge, it has fantastic mountains, moorland, long sandy beaches and rugged sea cliffs.
+Before you leave Westport, you may also wish to visit Westport House - Designed by the famous architects Richard Cassels and James Wyatt in the 18th century, Westport House is one of Ireland’s most historic homes open to the public.

 Other sites in Galway include Ireland’s largest medieval parish church, the Collegiate Church of St Nicholas of Myra dating back to 1320 and Galway Cathedral.